 To our knowledge, the following table sets forth certain information with respect to beneficial ownership of our Class A Common Stock, as of March 20, 2023, for (i) our Chief Executive Officer ("CEO") and our next two most highly compensated executive officers as of December 31, 2022 (collectively, our "named executive officers" or "NEOs"), (ii) each of our directors and nominees, (iii) all of our current directors, nominees, and named executive officers as a group, and (iv) each person who we know from regulatory filings beneficially owns more than 5% of our Class A Common Stock.
 Unless otherwise indicated, the principal address of each of the shareholders below is c/o Saga Communications, Inc., 73 Kercheval Avenue, Grosse Pointe Farms, Michigan 48236.
 Beneficial ownership is determined in accordance with the rules of the Securities and Exchange Commission ("SEC") and includes voting or investment power with respect to all shares of Class A Common Stock shown held by them.
-The number of shares Class A Common Stock outstanding used in calculating the percentage for each listed person includes shares of Class A Common Stock underlying any options held by such person that are exercisable within sixty (60) calendar days of March 20, 2023, but excludes shares of Class A Common Stock underlying any options held by any other person.
-Percentage of beneficial ownership is based on the total number of shares of Class A Common Stock outstanding as of March 20, 2023.
+The number of shares of Class A Common Stock underlying any options held by such person that are exercisable within sixty (60) calendar days of March 20, 2023, but excludes shares of Class A Common Stock underlying any options held by such person that are exercisable within sixty (60) calendar days of March 20, 2023, but excludes shares of Class A Common Stock underlying any options held by such person that are exercisable within sixty (60) calendar days of March 20, 2023, but excludes shares of Class A Common Stock underlying any options held by such person the total number of shares of Class A Common Stock outstanding as of March 20, 2023.